BerriAI/litellm/docs/my-website/docs/simple_proxy.md

   **Assuming the required keys are set as Environment Variables** Example: `OPENAI_API_KEY`

-  https://b2w6emmkzp.us-east-1.awsapprunner.com is our example server, substitute it with your deployed cloud run app
+  https://b2w6emmkzp.us-east-1.awsapprunner.com is our example server, substitute it with your deployed apprunner endpoint

   <Tabs>
   <TabItem value="openai" label="OpenAI">